vishnunairjanardhan/democms/src/content/posts/5-tips-for-promoting-fathers-day-in-your-online-shop.md

 <ol role= "list">
 <h3><li>Redefine your Social Media Game:</h3></li>

-Use your <a href="https://www.99minds.io/blog/using-your-social-media-accounts-to-sell-more-gift-cards/">social media platforms</a> to engage with your audience more during the Father’s Day celebration.
+Use your social media platforms to engage with your audience more during the Father’s Day celebration.
 One effective technique is to establish a gamified raffle or contest that motivates users to participate and share.
-You’ll not only <a href="https://www.99minds.io/blog/how-can-small-businesses-can-increase-sales-with-gift-cards/">increase revenues by increasing website traffic</a>, but you’ll also be able to collect new leads and increase consumer interaction with the brand.
+You’ll not only increase revenues by increasing website traffic, but you’ll also be able to collect new leads and increase consumer interaction with the brand.
 In the context of relationship marketing, the ultimate goal is to put your eCommerce business ahead of the competition.
 Make your online business their first pick for Father’s Day and any other occasion.
 This goal will be easier to attain if you can rely on the guidance of e-gift card strategists who can assist you with the facts you need to forecast your competitors’ actions and strategies.